 - In a medium bowl, stir together flour, oats, pumpkin spice, baking powder, and salt.

-- Using a separate bowl hand whisk pumpkin, oil, egg, vanilla, honey, and maple syrup until well combined.
+- Using a separate bowl hand whisk pumpkin puree, melted butter, egg, vanilla, brown sugar, granulated sugar, and maple syrup until well combined.

 - Pour the pumpkin mixture into the flour mixture and stir together with large spoon.